-How will this surgery and weight loss affect my life?
+How this surgery and weight loss will affect my life?

 As you start to lose weight after your surgery, you can expect to feel much healthier.

-However, you must remember that these changes will affect your everyday life, in terms of going out for meals, buying clothes, going on holiday, etc. Support from your family and friends is important while you make adjustments to changes in your life.
+However, you must remember that these changes will affect your everyday life: going out for meals, buying clothes, going on holiday, etc. Support from your family and friends is important while you make adjustments to changes in your life.

 Many patients, who lose a large amount of weight, will have loose skin, usually around the stomach and at the tops of the arms and legs.
 Your GP will need to refer you separately to a plastic surgeon if this skin is to be removed.
-This plastic surgery is not part of the laparoscopic band surgery and is not guaranteed once you start to lose weight.
+This plastic surgery is not part of the sleeve gastrectomy surgery and is not guaranteed once you start to lose weight.
 It is important to remember that this will only be considered when enough weight has been lost and is being maintained.

-For our female patients, we advise you not to become pregnant until at least 12 months after your operation as your body needs an appropriate amount of time to adjust.
-If you are planning to become pregnant, it is important that the doctors, midwives, and dietitians are aware that you have had band surgery.
+For our female patients, we advise you not to become pregnant for at least 2 years after your operation as your body needs an appropriate amount of time to adjust.
+If you are planning to become pregnant, it is important that the doctors, midwives, and dietitians are aware that you have had a sleeve gastrectomy.